snemarch/haspwn/README.md

 ## Getting started

 To play around with this stuff, you need a working Go environment, and a copy of the password hash list (the sorted-by-hash version) from Troy's site.
-As it's early days, path to the dump file, hash/password to search for and benchmark mode are all hardcoded, and changing requires manual modification + rebuild.
+You can run `haspwn --help` to see the command line options, you'll likely want to supply `-database` and `-password` arguments :-)

 ## Format of input file